Offer, confirmation and registration - LLM

 - Access the online portal and follow the offer response process within eight weeks of the date on the letter.

 - Make the deposit payment of £500 (this will be deducted from the first instalment of fees).
-Deposits can be paid online or by cheque.
-If you pay online please include proof of payment with your acceptance form, if you pay by cheque please return the cheque with your acceptance form.
+Deposits can be paid online.
 For further details of how to pay please see the section on paying your deposit/tuition fees.

 Please note that, in accordance with the Consumer Protection (Distance Selling) Regulations 2000, you have fourteen days from the time we receive your acceptance and deposit in which to cancel your acceptance.
 After such time your deposit will become non-refundable.